blcxtranslations/blcx/_translated/chapter-0033.md

 After doing all of this, Lin Xuan left.
 Of course, he first needed to notify the sect management first and get permission to leave.

-Foundation Building cultivators would be recorded, but for disciples of the Spirit Gathering stage, the sect did not really pay much attention.
+Foundation Establishment cultivators would be recorded, but for disciples of the Spirit Condensation stage, the sect did not really pay much attention.
 Any random reason could be used to fool their way out.

 After getting the medallion allowing him to leave, Lin Xuan left the Floating Cloud Valley.
 This is his first time, in the four years he has been in the sect, that he has left on a long journey.
 He had many mixed feelings.